szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make Imprisonment prevent movement while the animation plays out (562) (IWDEE BGEE BG2EE EET)

 Just a small tweak to make it look better, in my opinion.
 It's probably compatible with any other tweak to the spell.

+### Make Magic Missiles inflict 1d2 extra magic damage when cast by Invokers (572) (IWDEE BGEE BG2EE EET)

+Each missile will effectively deal, instead of 2-5 points of damage, 3-7 damage.
+This is the first in a conceived series of new tweaks to give specialist wizards more incentives.

 </details>